 - Next add in eggs, one at a time, and mix until well-incorporated.

-- Make sure the Sifter + Scale is attached to the mixer, then slow mixer to lowest speed and carefully add the flour, baking powder, cinnamon and nutmeg through the attachment.
+- Slow mixer to lowest speed and carefully add the flour, baking powder, cinnamon and nutmeg.

 - Finally add in sour cream, sweet potato and extract and beat until just combined.